Beer league: Origin of the name

 The name beer league may refer to the practice of pubs, taverns and bars providing financial sponsorships to support local teams.
 The bars often provide funding for a team's uniforms and equipment, and often a free drink for each player, in exchange for advertising the establishment on the uniform and usually naming rights to the team itself.

 Alternative usage of the name

 The phrase "beer league" can occasionally be used as a colloquialism for any sports league where alcohol is consumed, regardless of whether a bar or similar business is the sponsor.
 The consumption of alcohol is often encouraged during the contest, as the actual competition is secondary.

 The term "beer league" has weaved its way into popular culture, appearing in movies and poems as a defining moment in masculinity.

 History

 Beer leagues can be of virtually any sport but are amateur and recreational in nature.

 Hockey

 There are estimated to be approximately 174,000 adults that play beer league hockey in North America with a significant population of players over the age of fifty-five.
-The primary goal of these leagues is to have organized hockey in its purest form, unencumbered by money, skill, ambition, fans or advancement.